jolatechno/binary-algebra/README.md

 For GPU offloading you will also need the correct GPU drivers, `nvptx-tools` and `gcc-offload-nvptx`.

+To take advantage of MPI, you need to install `mpirun` and `mpicpp`.

 ## Compilation

 To compile this library without __Openmp__ simply use `make lib.a`, and you will find the `lib.a` library file in the [./lib](./lib) folder.

+### MPI

+MPI support uses the [mpi-utils](https://github.com/jolatechno/mpi-utils) stored in [./mpi-utils/](mpi-utils), which needs to be cloned if this repository wasn't cloned recursively.

+Compiling using MPI is done by adding the `"mpi"` directive to `make`, which changes the compiler and `CCFLAGS`

 ### Openmp